Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Over (131.5)

-Houston is 16-16-0 against the spread, while Auburn's ATS record this season is 16-14-0.
+Houston has put together a 16-16-0 record against the spread this season, while Auburn is 16-14-0.
 The Cougars have a 14-18-0 record hitting the over, while games involving the Tigers have a record of 17-13-0 when it comes to hitting the over.
-The two teams score 147.7 points per game, 16.2 more points than this matchup's total.
-Over the past 10 contests, Houston has a 2-8 record against the spread while going 9-1 overall.
-Auburn has gone 5-5 against the spread and 4-6 overall in its last 10 matches.
+The two teams combine to score 147.7 points per game, 16.2 more points than this matchup's total.
+Over the last 10 contests, Houston is 2-8 against the spread and 9-1 overall while Auburn has gone 5-5 against the spread and 4-6 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.